 Write It All Down

-Writing goals in a physical goal planner is one of the most sure fire ways to ensure that you do not lose sight of any of them.
+Writing goals in a physical goal planner are one of the most sure-fire ways to ensure that you do not lose sight of any of them.

 Solidify in writing your intentions for the upcoming portions of your life.

 This is exactly what a goal planner will do for you.
 It forces you into a world of accountability, and quite beautifully so at that.